RobertTate/dmcli/campaigns/README.md

 }
 ```

-You've got a few options within each section of the json file:
+There are 3 properties to the json file:

 ## Links
 Accepts an array of url's.
 Selecting this option while using DMCLI will result in all the urls in the array opening in new tabs in your default browser.
-I find this super helpful if I am running an encounter and need a quick way to get all of the monster stats in front of me.
+I find this super helpful when running an encounter and need a quick way to get all of the monster stats in front of me.

 ## Text
-A place to put text.
-Selecting this option while using DMCLI will display the text.
+Accepts a string.
+Selecting this option while using DMCLI will display the string.
 Use how you see fit.
-I like using this for a more general overview type of blurb, for what this section of content represents.
+I like using this for a more general overview, describing this section of the campaign.

 ## Topics
-Accepts as many topics as you want.
+Accepts an object which accepts keys with values equal to strings.
 Selecting this option while using DMCLI will take you to another dropdown, showing the topics.
-From there, you can select one to display its text.
+From there, you can select a topic to display its text.

 # Campaign Configurations
 For each campaign, you can put one file named `config.json` inside the top level campaign folder.
 For example: